spencer-leopold/nr/README.md

     $ nr [repo-type]

-It will automatically prompt for your username, password, language, and description.
-The languages listed are only the popular ones on BitBucket, so if you need one that isn't listed, just run the command with (-l LANGUAGE).
+It will automatically prompt for your username, password, language (if using Bitbucket), and description.
+The languages listed are only the popular ones on BitBucket, so if you need one that isn't listed run the command with (-l LANGUAGE).

 Example: